ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/toc2/README.md

 - Moving header title and menus on the left (default: true)
 - Customization of highlighting the title of currently selected/running sections.
 - Customization of background, fonts, border and highlighting colors in the toc window and navigation menus (as third demo).
+- Collapse/uncollapse ToC2 sections when collapsible_headings is used to collapse/uncollapse notebook sections (default: false).

 The differents states and position of the floating window have reasonable defaults and can be modfied per notebook).